mhseptiadi/symfony-test/README.md

   jsonl-parse [options]

 Options:
-  -u, --url[=URL]                        Url where jsonl file comes from [default: "https://s3-ap -southeast-2.amazonaws.com/catch-code-challenge/challenge-1-in.jsonl"] -f, --sort-field[=SORT-FIELD]          Sorting the field [default: ""] -s, --sort-direction[=SORT-DIRECTION]  Sorting direction [default: "asc"] -e, --email[=EMAIL]                    Sending file to email [default: ""] -h, --help                             Display help for the given command.
-When no command is g iven display help for the list command
+  -u, --url[=URL]                        Url where jsonl file comes from [default: "https://s3-ap-s outheast-2.amazonaws.com/catch-code-challenge/challenge-1-in.jsonl"] -f, --sort-field[=SORT-FIELD]          Sorting the field [default: ""] -d, --sort-direction[=SORT-DIRECTION]  Sorting direction [default: "asc"] -s, --save-as[=SAVE-AS]                Save file as csv, xml or jsonl [default: "csv"] -e, --email[=EMAIL]                    Sending file to email [default: ""] -h, --help                             Display help for the given command.
+When no command is giv en display help for the list command
   -q, --quiet                            Do not output any message -V, --version                          Display this application version
       --ansi|--no-ansi                   Force (or disable --no-ansi) ANSI output -n, --no-interaction                   Do not ask any interactive question -v|vv|vvv, --verbose                   Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Help:
   Parse a jsonl file from url